wso2-attic/vagrant-ei/vagrantfiles/README.md

     cd vagrantfiles

-4. The WSO2 EI considers 3 deployment profiles..

-**Following are the 3 profiles.**
+**The WSO2 EI considers 3 deployment profiles.
+Following are the 3 profiles.**

   1. Integrator, Analytics, and MySQL
   2. Integrator, Broker, Analytics, and MySQL